HomeCalculatorsStatisticsCoefficient of Variation Calculator

 Statistics

 Calculate the coefficient of variation (CV) from a mean and standard deviation instantly.
-Compare relative variability across datasets with different units or scales.
+Compare relative variability across different datasets.

 -1,000,0001,000,000